autoSteve/ha-solcast-solar/FAQ.md

 # Troubleshooting FAQ

 ## Contents
+* Q: When should I change my API key, and will this help fix problems?
 * Q: I've just got **lots of 429 errors reported**, and I'm not getting forecasts.
 Should I raise an issue, or continue one of the long running discussions?
 * Q: I'm trying to set up (or re-set up) the integration, and **I'm getting 429 errors** and can't get any further.
 What's happening?
-* Solcast's API status page at [https://status.solcast.com/](https://status.solcast.com/) says that the Legacy Rooftop Site API is Operational, but **I'm getting 429 errors**.
+* Solcast's API status page at [https://status.solcast.com/](https://status.solcast.com/) says that the API status is all green, but **I'm getting 429 errors**.
 What should I do?
 * Q: You asked for DEBUG logs to be provided when raising issues.
 How do I get these?
 * Q: I don't understand the README, and it's too long.
 Can it be simplified?
 * Q: Is submitting debug logging going to expose my API key or location to the world?